Monday, July 07, 2025

 1. Secure C-Suite Buy-In:

 Begin by aligning goals with the leadership teams.
 Misaligned objectives can kill critical initiatives.
+Sales and Marketing alignment is also critical to success.

 1. Audit Reality vs. VR Dashboards: